All Episodes

 These are about the top 3% of income earners in the country.

-About three million returns.
+About 3 million returns.

 So here we go, the same old mantra from the liberal left.

-Let's add another tax on the people that are already, well, you know, paying the tax, and Wrangell expands the deductions and the credits for the bottom rung.
+Let's add another tax on the people that are already, well, you know, paying the tax.

 The bottom 35% of income earners in the United States of America pay no federal income tax.

-They get a break, and the people that pay the most tax, now it's the anybody over $200,000 a year, the top three or four percent.
+And the people that pay the most tax, now it's anybody over $200,000 a year, the top 3% or 4%, why, they get soaked again.

 And many of those people are businesses.

-Subchapter S corporations, LLCs and the like.
+Subchapter S corporations, LLCs, and the like.

 So when you're taxing people making $200,000 a year, you're taxing small business.

-Now that's a good idea when the economy needs a boost, isn't it?
+Now, that's a good idea when the economy needs a boost, isn't it?

 So here we go again.